Written by Theodore Sturgeon and Gene Roddenberry

 Kirk and McCoy beam down as Spock’s friends for the ceremony.
-Also there is T’Pau (portrayed by Celia Lovsky).
-T’Pau is one of the most highly regarded citizens of Vulcan and the only on who has ever turned down a seat on the Federation Council.
-She is legendary, and her presence at the ceremony speaks volumes to the status of Spock’s family on Vulcan.
+Also, there is T’Pau (portrayed by Celia Lovsky).
+T’Pau is one of the most highly regarded citizens of Vulcan and the only one who has ever turned down a seat on the Federation Council.
+She is legendary, and her presence at the ceremony speaks volumes about the status of Spock’s family on Vulcan.

 T’Pring chooses a challenge for Spock, which is within her right.
 This means he must fight for her.
 T’Pring chooses Kirk to fight Spock.
 Her challenge is interrupted by Stonn (portrayed by Lawrence Montaigne), another Vulcan male who protests the choice, stating it should be him fighting Spock.